WordPress/gutenberg/packages/block-editor/src/components/block-patterns-list/README.md

 #### blockPatterns

-An array of block patterns that can be shown in the block patterns list.
+An array of patterns that can be shown in the patterns list.

 -   Type: `Array`
 -   Required: Yes

 #### shownPatterns

-An array of shown block patterns objects.
+An array of shown patterns objects.

 -   Type: `Array`
 -   Required: Yes

 #### onClickPattern

-The performed event after a click on a block pattern.
+The performed event after a click on a pattern.
 In most cases, the pattern is inserted in the block editor.

 -   Type: `Function`
 -   Required: Yes

 #### isDraggable

-Enables drag and drop functionality to the available block patterns.
+Enables drag and drop functionality to the available patterns.

 -   Type: `boolean`
 -   Required: No